 Plant native, drought-tolerant plants as ground cover for septic drain fields.

-The following shallow-root plants are some of the best for planting for your septic drain field:
+The following shallow-root plants are some of the best for planting in your septic drain field:

 Grass: